 Therefore, it measures the control and degree of mismatch in asset and liabilities via either maturity gap or funding.
 The gap analysis is evaluated for assets and liabilities of varying maturities and is estimated for a fixed time frame.
 As per (Khoury, S. and Chan, K. , 2008), the GAP model analysis the re-pricing gap that can occur in the interest revenue acquired by the bank’s assets and the interest funded on the liabilities over a specific time or period.
 Thus, it focuses on the net interest earnings exposure with accordance to modifications in the interest rates in distant buckets of maturity.

-(Sercu, P. Uppal, R. and Hulle, C. V., 2009), discussed re-pricing gaps is evaluated for, the assets and liabilities having diverse maturities.
+According to (Sercu, P. Uppal, R. and Hulle, C. V., 2009), discussed re-pricing gaps is evaluated for, the assets and liabilities having diverse maturities.
 If the gap is positive then it indicates that the assets are re-priced ahead of liabilities and banks can increase the net interest income if there is an increase in the future rate of interest.
 If the gap is negative, it indicates that before re-pricing assets, the liabilities of the banks get re-priced.
 (Sercu, P. Uppal, R. and Hulle, C. V., 2009), stated that the management has to consider at the rate sensitivity of every assets and liability on the balance sheet.
 The formula that can be used is as:

 Net interest Income = Interest Rates Impacting Assets and Liabilities (Book Value of Rate